 Driveway and front door steps

-- Install handrails on both sides of front door steps.
+- Install handrails on both sides of the front door steps.

-- Make sure the ground is level and there are no uneven paving slabs.
+- Ensure the ground is level, and there are no uneven paving slabs.

 Fall hazards assessment and home modification is an ongoing job which is best done periodically.
-We have to adjust the modified facilities when the condition and functional capability of the older person changes.
+We have to adjust the modified facilities when the condition and functional capability of the older person change.

 Home hazard assessment

 A formal and thorough Home Hazard Assessment is a service provided by health professionals experienced in fall prevention.
-The task is usually undertaken by an occupational therapist who will visit your home to identify potential hazards and give advice on how to deal with them.
+The task is usually undertaken by an occupational therapist who will visit your home to identify potential hazards and advise on how to deal with them.

-Besides assessing the home environmental conditions, the occupational therapist also assesses the functional capabilities of the older adult living in it.
-He or she advices on appropriate equipment and home modification according to the present condition and ability of the elderly in question.
-The requirement of an elderly who is already using a walking frame is quite different from another one who has no mobility problem.
+Besides assessing the home environmental conditions, the occupational therapist also assesses the functional capabilities of the older adult living there.
+He or she advises on appropriate equipment and home modification according to the present condition and ability of the elderly.
+The requirement of an elderly who already uses a walking frame is quite different from another one with no mobility problem.

-When introducing a new piece of equipment to the home, it is important to make sure that the elderly is able to use it correctly and efficiently.
-Initial training and follow up visits may be required to make sure that the outcome is as expected.
+When introducing a new piece of equipment to the home, it is important to ensure the elderly can use it correctly and efficiently.
+Initial training and follow-up visits may be required to ensure the outcome is as expected.

-Usually, the occupational therapist will give advice on recommended suppliers and installers of the equipment.
-If the cost of home modification is high, he/she may be able to give advice on source of finance and how to apply for it.
+Usually, the occupational therapist will advise on recommended suppliers and installers of the equipment.
+If the cost of home modification is high, he/she may be able to advise on the source of finance and how to apply for it.

-You can enquire home hazard assessment through your healthcare provider or local authority.
+You can enquire about home hazard assessment through your healthcare provider or local authority.